Pandemic proves need for rural groceries

 For Tellmann, summer months usually see an increase in business, but the jump came several months earlier than expected this year because of the pandemic.
 With three employees choosing to sit out due to health concerns, Tellmann said he’s had to learn to work more efficiently.

-Despite the increase in sales at local grocers, the state has also seen an increase in need for programs such as SNAP as many are facing layoffs due to the pandemic, said Karen Ehrens, a health and nutrition consultant and policy advocate.
+Despite the increase in sales at local grocers, the state has also seen an increase in need for programs such as SNAP (Supplemental Nutrition Assistance Program) as many are facing layoffs due to the pandemic, said Karen Ehrens, a health and nutrition consultant and policy advocate.

 Ehrens said in the past decade, food insecurity in the state has increased slowly, and in the last few months saw a spike.
 The Great Plains Food Bank, the largest hunger-relief organization in the state, saw a 44 percent increase in demand for food assistance from partner pantries and organizations.
 They also saw a 79 percent increase in demand for mobile food distribution.